 - 1. Responsible business practices in accordance with the United Nations Global Compact Principles for Business. - 2.
-Minimum environmental and social standards achieved through the exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
+Minimum environmental and/or social standards achieved the through exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
 Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's ESG Principles and Guidelines document website link detailed below. - 4.
-Positive contribution towards long-term interests of all stakeholders and broader society.
+Managed greenhouse gas emissions intensity as measured by the Fund's Weighted Average Carbon Intensity ('WACI') and an aim for this to be lower than MSCI Emerging Markets Index (the 'Index').